UndefiendUserNull/Cool-Media-Player/README.md

 Under Development

 It should have the ability to play audio (WAV, OGG/Vorbis and FLAC.
-MP3 ) and video (libvlcpp) files
+MP3 ) and video (libvlcpp)

-Make sure to get tinyfiledialog from `[https://github.com/native-toolkit/libtinyfiledialogs]` and include it to the repo
+Make sure to get [tinyfiledialog](https://github.com/native-toolkit/libtinyfiledialogs) and include it to the repo